-The Loeb is closed on Mondays, Independence Day, Thanksgiving Day, and from Christmas Eve to New Year’s Day.
+The Loeb is closed on Mondays, Independence Day, Thanksgiving Day, and from December 23 through New Year’s Day (reopening January 2).

 Free walk-in tours are available most Saturdays and Sundays at 2 p.m. when Vassar classes are in session.
 Please contact us if you wish to verify availability.
 Guided tours for groups may also be arranged with a minimum of three weeks’ notice by emailing firstname.lastname@example.org.

 Vassar College strives to make its facilities and events accessible to all members of the community and its guests.
 For information about access at the Loeb, please visit our accessibility page.
 If you have questions or to request disability-related accommodations, please contact us or call (845) 437-7745 as far in advance of your visit as possible.